 Operators should have adequate training of the video surveillance system to ensure that the privacy and other fundamental rights of the subjects caught on the cameras are not intruded upon.
-They must be taught what the video surveillance policies define (for example, video evidence handout procedures), who to contact if in doubt (escalation point persons such as the supervisor or Data Protection Officer), and so forth (see Data protection training on page 15).
+They must be taught what the video surveillance policies define (for example, video evidence handout procedures), who to contact if in doubt (escalation point persons such as the supervisor or Data Protection Officer), and so forth (see Data protection training on page 16).

-See also Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators.
+For more information about GDPR for the VMS operator, see the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators.